Breeder: Priscilla Alfred

-The possibility of developing a friendly, people-oriented, domestic cat, uniquely beautiful and
+The possibility of developing a friendly, people-oriented, domestic cat, uniquely beautiful

-still very much "under construction" and still offer the challenge of adding
+Bengals are still very much "under construction" and still offer the challenge of adding

 |A Living Domestic Masterpiece With A Wild Heritage

-Imagine having a beautiful rosetted and luxuriously coated leopard cat with a loving personality in
+Imagine having a beautiful rosetted and luxuriously coated leopard cat with a loving

-of the domestic cat and the physical features distinctive to a
+dependable temperament of the domestic cat and the physical features distinctive to a

 domestic cats.
 Alert to its surroundings; very loving and friendly, curious, and a very

 muscular and solid build.
 A wide nose with prominent whisker pads and large oval,

-almost round eyes in a slightly small head give the Bengal a wild appearance
+almost round eyes in a slightly small head give the Bengal a wild appearance and

-Bengal cat.
+features of the Bengal cat.
 It is short and dense, displaying either a randomly spotted or

 marbled pattern, and has a uniquely soft and silky feel.
 Its thick, low-set, medium-length

-The original foundation cats used to develop the domestic Bengal were created by crossing Asian
+The original foundation cats used to develop the domestic Bengal were created by crossing

-domestic breeding, a breed of cat is developed that has the temperament of
+generations of domestic breeding, a breed of cat is developed that has the temperament of

 the nicest of house cats, and a stunningly beautiful coat.

 |Purrsonality and Temperament

 The temperament of this remarkable cat is unique and incredibly captivating.
 Bengal

 kittens present themselves as very self confident, outgoing, intelligent, loving and quick

 to learn.
 They bond well with humans of all ages and a wide variety of family pets, such

 as cats, dogs, rabbits, ferrets (seemingly, anything that is friendly and will play with them).

 Easily amused, they consider anything and everything a potential toy.
 Most will instinctively

 soccer with an endless variety of items, such as, your favorite pen, pencils, straws and

 anything they can carry from place to place.
 Essentially, they think of their world as a big

 playground.
 Favourite TV programs are sports, such as football or golf, which provide a ball

 to chase on the screen.
-Bengals claim the best seats in the house and the
+Bengals claim the best seats in the house and the most comfortable

-move over in the shower to allow them to have "their" rightful share of space.
+thirsty, and move over in the shower to allow them to have "their" rightful share of space.